rimblas/ocd-table-reorderer/README.md

 The application will install the package [`ocd_table_reorder`](plsql/ocd_table_reorder.plb) as part of the installation or upgrade as a supporting object.

+If you have multiple schemas on your Workspace you'll need to install the package on all of them.
+Yeah, I know...

 This app now requires APEX 18.2 (but you could trivially backport to 18.1 if needed)

 For APEX 5.1 see [Release v1.01](releases/tag/v1.01).